ustuehler/lxc-desktop/README.md

 security, you can trade the isolation of VMs against the performance of Linux containers with direct hardware access.

-Installing The Host Operationg System
+Installing The Host Operating System
 -------------------------------------

 1. Prepare a bootable USB stick or other installation media with Ubuntu 14.04